mesibo/python/installation.md

 **1. Python 3 (3.4 or newer ) / Python 2 (2.7 or newer)**

-  Install the development packages for Python.For example,on Linux based systems such as CentOS,Debian and derivatives (Ubuntu) the packages are `python` and `python-dev` (or python3-dev/python2-dev).
+  Install the development packages for Python.
+For example, on Linux based systems such as CentOS,Debian and derivatives (Ubuntu) the packages are `python` and `python-dev` (or python3-dev/python2-dev).

   Make sure that the Python package `distutils` is installed.
 #### Debian/Ubuntu